amitchell94/tictactoe-app/README.md

 After cloning the repository to your local machine, you can import the project into Android Studio.

-## Running the tests

-No automated test included in this version.

 ## Deployment

-This application can be deployed by building the APK file.
+This application can be deployed by building the APK file and installing it on an Android phone or tablet a minimum of APi level 28.

 ## Built With